wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 = 2.2.4 =
 - Fixed an issue that was preventing affiliates manager from saving cookies on some servers.
+- Optimized the code to render click tracking, commissions and affiliates data with minimal server resources.

 = 2.2.3 =
 - Default Landing Page URL can now be customized in the advanced settings.